 On the other hand, an obvious sign of an unhealthy relationship is the use of sharp language.

-Both try to get into each other’s skin during the argument and come up with comments and phrases that are more powerful and hurtful than their partner’s comments.
+Both try to get under each other’s skin during the argument and come up with comments and phrases that are more powerful and hurtful than their partner’s comments.

 It’s like a competition of who does the most emotional damage to each other.